resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 Make the point that they have used the public key to encrypt the message, and only someone with the private key can unwrap it.
 Hence only the first volunteer can!

 Which he/she does.
-And then puts a message into the second envelop: which is then passed back to the second volunteer.
+And then puts a message into the second envelope: which is then passed back to the second volunteer.

 They read the message and put a new one in and pass it back.